< Home

 Methods:

-After his starting, a 3-year-old gelding developed right forelimb lameness, with positive support and flexion test and a distended carpus.
+A, 3-year-old gelding developed right forelimb lameness after his race start, with positive flexion test and a distended carpus.
 Radiographic examination revealed a large subchondral bone cyst in the radial carpal bone, occupying half of the bone’s volume.

 Results:

-Surgical debridement and decompression of the cyst were performed through a transcortical approach under general anesthesia and fluoroscopic guidance, using the IntraOsseous BioPlasty decompression device (Arthrex).
-It was then filled with CPC (Graftys HBS) mixed with autologous blood under nanoscopic control of the radio-carpal joint.
+Surgical decompressionand debridementof the cyst were performed through a transcortical approach under general anaesthesia and fluoroscopic guidance, using the IntraOsseous BioPlasty decompression device (Arthrex).
+After that the cavity was filled with CPC (Graftys HBS) mixed with autologous blood under nanoscopic control of the radio-carpal joint.

-Post-operatively, the horse was sound and discharged 2 weeks after.
+Post-operatively, the horse was sound and discharged 2 weeks after surgery.
 Moderate swelling of the carpus decreased over several months with bandaging.
-Bone healing was satisfying on control X-rays.
-Following a progressive rehabilitation plan, no lameness is reported 8 months after surgery.
+Bone healing was satisfactory on control X-rays.
+Following a progressive rehabilitation plan, no lameness was reported 8 months after surgery.

 Conclusions: